 No areas of Selma have rates of household overcrowding that are lower than the statewide average of 8.2 percent.
-However, as shown in Figure 1O-31, Percentage of Unit Capacity by Percentage of Households Overcrowded, some areas of the city experience more severe rates of overcrowding than others.
+However, as shown in Figure 10-34, Percentage of Unit Capacity by Percentage of Households Overcrowded, some areas of the city experience more severe rates of overcrowding than others.
 Two census tracts, those on the north and east sides of the city, have rates of overcrowding just above the statewide average, between 9 and 9.9 percent.
-This area includes 32.8 percent of unit capacity in the RHNA inventory, including 34.4 percent of lower-income unit capacity.
+This area includes 32.8 percent of unit capacity in the RHNA inventory, including 34.4 percent of lower-income unit capacity, 36.5 percent of moderate-income unit capacity, and 31.6 percent of above moderate-income unit capacity.
 Another 3.3 percent of the RHNA inventory is in the central area of the city, where 12.4 percent of households experience overcrowding.
-This area includes 1.1 percent of above moderate-income households and 33.6 percent of moderate-income households in this area.
+This area includes 1.1 percent of above moderate-income households and 33.6 percent of moderate-income households.
+It is estimated that development on these sites will help to alleviate any overcrowding among moderate-income households in this area.
 Similarly, future development in the census tract southwest of SR 99, where 23.9 percent of households experience overcrowding, is expected to alleviate these overcrowding conditions.
-The 63.9 percent of RHNA inventory unit capacity that was identified in this census tract includes 67.3 percent of the above moderate-income unit capacity, 29.9 percent of the moderate-income unit capacity, 29.9 percent of the moderate-income unit capacity.
+The 63.9 percent of RHNA inventory unit capacity that was identified in this census tract includes 67.3 percent of the above moderate-income unit capacity, 29.9 percent of the moderate-income unit capacity, and 65.6 percent of the lower-income unit capacity.

-Figure 10-31: Percentage of Unit Capacity by Percentage of Households Overcrowded
+Figure 10-34: Percentage of Unit Capacity by Percentage of Households Overcrowded